Saskatchewan’s Largest Celebration of Young Leaders

 Free

-Please Note: INSPIRE 2025 registration is only open to Saskatchewan teachers.
+Registration for the INSPIRE School Celebration is only open to Saskatchewan teachers

 In-person Event